zspitzer/lucee-performance-analyzer/README.md

 Simply run **ant** in the root directory to build the extension .lex file, which you can then manually install via the Lucee Administrator

+## Support

+If you run into any issues, please always describe your Lucee stack (java version, lucee version, OS, webserver, tomcat/commandbox etc) and include any stacktraces if you encounter an exception.

 ## Hacking
 Once installed, all the source cfml and js files can be found under the server or web context, depending where you installed it